gwatcha/reaper-keys/README.md

 Here is an example of recording and playing a macro that deletes item parts across two tracks in a ribbon style.

+<a id="org8aac790"></a>

+## Installation

+-   Clone this repository or download it via the 'releases' tab.
+-   Put this repository into your  `REAPER/Scripts`  directory .
+If you're unsure where your `REAPER` directory is, just run the action 'Show REAPER resource path in explorer' in REAPER.
+-   Back up your key map by exporting it, then import the provided keymap `reaper-keys.ReaperKeyMap` via the `import` button at the bottom of the action list window in Reaper.
+(This will overwrite your current key bindings!)
+-   For all the actions to work, install the [SWS/S&M](https://sws-extension.org/)  extension for Reaper .

+<a id="org97b79bd"></a>

+## Configuration

+All you need to configure reaper-keys is under the `definitions` directory.
+Take a look at the `definitions/README` file for more details.

+<a id="org581274c"></a>

+## Future Plans

+-   A GUI for adding new key bindings.
+-   A GUI for the help window.
+-   Registers for storing and retrieving all sorts of things such as fx chains, track selections, items, snapshots.